ScheerleJo/Macro_Keyboard/README.md

 -   [ ] eddit current Caption
 -   [ ] MultiCam selection for first 8 Cameras
 -   [ ] Timeline on an Encoder
+-   [ ] Export Single Frame as Image

 ### Utility Layer
 That will be the standard Layer, what the Keyboard will boot to by default.
 When not using for editing or programming, some useful macros and tools shall be available for direct access.